thcipriani/hireme/PHILOSOPHY.md

 is software written in Haskell by [John McFarlane](http://john.macfarlane.usesthis.com/)) I've started finding _even more_ uses for Markdown.
 My résumé is one such use case.

-Using Pandoc, a Makefile, Vim and Github pages just seemed like the path of least resistance to make this résumé.

 I also found some good resources: